CivilServiceUSA/city-council-tx-san-antonio/source/README.md

 #### Image Guidelines:

 1. Find and download a High Resolution Images for each City Councilor
 2. Use a Photo Editor ( [https://pixlr.com/editor/](https://pixlr.com/editor/) if you do not already have one ) and export an image with a name like `firstname-lastname.jpg` ( using their actual first and last name, all lower case letters, using only letters a-z and replace all spaces with dashes ).
-Make sure the image is exactly 1024 pixels wide by 1024 pixels tall ( Download [./templates/headshot.jpg](./templates/headshot.jpg) if you need an image template )
+Make sure the image is exactly 1024 pixels wide by 1024 pixels tall.
-3. Upload the file named something like `firstname-lastname.jpg` into this `./uploads/headshots/` directory
+3. Upload the file named something like `firstname-lastname.jpg` into this `./source/headshots/` directory

 #### Image Automation:

-The `./uploads/headshots/` images will be automatically converted to the following sizes:
+The `./source/headshots/` images will be automatically converted to the following sizes:

 * 64x64 ( stored in `city-council/images/headshots/64x64` )
 * 128x128 ( stored in `city-council/images/headshots/128x128` )